lucasfregoso/osticket-prereqs/README.md

 <img width="1545" alt="RG and VM for OsTicket" src="https://github.com/lucasfregoso/osticket-prereqs/assets/144977615/8ff3dea7-1c06-4a93-98c3-90e9983992e6">
 </p>
 <p>
-Our first step in creating an osTicket system we create our resource group through Azure and we do that by searching up 'Resource Groups' and create one.
-From there we just add a name to it and make sure it has a subscription.
-Then, once it gets validated we move on to creating a virtual machine and we do this by searching for 'virual machines' and fill out all the details that we need, which include virtual machine name, image, region, username/password, etc. After this, once everything is set up we will open our virtual machine through microsoft remote desktop and get started with the lab.
+Our first step in setting up an osTicket is to create a resource group in Azure.
+Begin by searching for "Resource Groups" and creating a new one, giving it a name and ensuring it has a subscription.

+Once validated, proceed to create a virtual machine by searching for "Virtual Machines" and filling in the required details, such as the virtual machine name, image, region, username, and password.

+After everything is set up, open the virtual machine using Microsoft Remote Desktop and start the lab.
 </p>
 <br />